AayushTyagi1/Linux-Basic-Commands/Readme.md

-AIM :
-To study and excute the commands in unix.
+# AIM : To study and excute the commands in unix.

-COMMAND :
+# COMMANDs :
 1. Date Command :
 This command is used to display the current data and time.
 Syntax :